Particle, kinetic and hydrodynamic models for sea ice floes. Part II: Rotating floes with environmental forces: Introduction

-The present paper extends the multiscale framework of Part~I by incorporating rotational degrees of freedom and nonlinear contact forces into the particle, kinetic, and hydrodynamic descriptions.
+The present paper extends the multiscale framework of Part~I by incorporating floe rotation, nonlinear contact force, atmospheric drag, Coriolis force, and ocean tilt into the model in a realistic setting enlightened by \cite{coon1974modeling, feltham2008sea, alberello2020drift}.
 This provides a pathway to couple particle and continuum models within a multiscale framework \cite{deng2024particle}, together with their integration into data assimilation schemes \cite{deng2025lemda,chen2022superfloe,chen2022efficient}, enabling more accurate predictions.
 At the particle level, each floe is modeled as a rigid body characterized by its position, orientation, linear velocity, angular velocity, size, and moment of inertia.
 Collisions generate both forces and torques, described through physically realistic nonlinear force laws and frictional interactions.
 This leads to a richer kinetic formulation defined on an extended phase space that includes angular velocities and orientations.
 Suitable moment closures then yield hydrodynamic equations that track mass, linear momentum, and angular momentum, together with stress and couple-stress contributions arising from torque-generating interactions.
-The objective of this Part~II work is to establish a rigorous theoretical foundation for such a rotating particle--kinetic--hydrodynamic hierarchy.
-Our main contributions include: \begin{itemize} \item a rigorous study on the behavior of total momentum and energy of a particle model for rotating floes with nonlinear contact forces; \item the derivation of a kinetic model on an extended phase space incorporating rotational dynamics, followed by a study on the momentum and energy; \item the development and study of a hydrodynamic system that captures macroscopic evolution of both linear and angular momentum and energies. \end{itemize}
+The objective of Part~II is to establish a rigorous theoretical foundation for such a rotating particle--kinetic--hydrodynamic hierarchy.
+Our main contributions include: \begin{itemize} \item a detailed study on the behavior of total momentum and energy of a particle model for rotating floes with nonlinear contact force, atmospheric drag, Coriolis force, and ocean tilt in a realistic setting; \item the derivation of a kinetic model in an extended phase space with rotational dynamics, followed by a study on the momentum and energy; \item the development and study of a hydrodynamic system that captures macroscopic evolution of both linear and angular momentum and energies; \item numerical simulations for the comparison of multiscale descriptions, including a realistic scenario with observed buoy trajectories and environmental (atmospheric, oceanic, Coriolis, and ocean tilt) forcing.